Dr. Revathe Thillaikumar

 PAST ACADEMIC POSITIONS:

-- July 2015 - January 2023: PhD scholar at Jawaharlal Nehru Centre for Advanced Scientific Research, Bengaluru, India, Advisor: Prof. Dr. TNC Vidya, Thesis: Calf development, calf-conspecific interactions, and the effect of calves on female social structure in the Kabini Asian elephant population, southern India
+- July 2015 - January 2023: PhD scholar at Jawaharlal Nehru Centre for Advanced Scientific Research, Bengaluru, India, Advisor: Prof. Dr. TNC Vidya, Thesis: Calf development, calf-conspecific interactions, and the effect of calves on female social structure in the Kabini Asian elephant (Elephas maximus) population, southern India

 - June 2014 - June 2015: Project Assistant with the Kabini Asian Elephant Project, Advisor: Prof. Dr. TNC Vidya

-- May 2014 - June 2014: Intern at Indian Institute of Science, Bengaluru, India, Advisor: Prof. Dr. Kartik Shanker
+- May 2014 - June 2014: Intern at the Indian Institute of Science, Bengaluru, India, Advisor: Prof. Dr. Kartik Shanker

 - June 2013 - July 2013: Summer Research Fellow at the National Institute of Science Education and Research, Bhubaneswar, India, Advisor: Prof. Dr. Debasmita Pankaj Alone